Chopin (ship): Design

-Chopin is designed on the lines of a 19th-Century brig.
+Chopin is designed on the lines of a 19th-century brig.
 She is 40.90 m long overall (34.00 m hull length), with a beam of 5.70 m and a draught of 0.90 m.
 Her depth is 2.80 m.
 As well as her sails, she is propelled by two engines of 70 kW each.

 History

-Chopin was built at Płonsk in 1999 by Wioska Żeglarska Krzysztof Kosiński for Polska Telefonia Cyfrowa.
+Chopin was built at Płock in 1999 by Wioska Żeglarska Krzysztof Kosiński for Polska Telefonia Cyfrowa.
 Until 2001, she was moored at Warsaw whilst being fitted out.
 Chopin took part in an event associated with the 2001 Cutty Sark Tall Ships races.
 In 2005 the ship was bought by its builder and current owner Krzysztof Kosinski.
 Current sponsor of the ship is Gaspol SA.
 Her home port was Wierzba until 2006, when it was changed to Mikołajki.

 Chopin sails the Great Masurian Lakes - the Bełdany Lake, Mikołajki Lake and Śniardwy Lake from mid-April to mid-November.
 She has a capacity of 70 passengers and up to 120 guests are allowed on board when she is in port.